 Surfing is the ideal sport for summer.
-You can surf as long as there aren’t too many waves.
-Surfing will bring us the most important benefits, both mental and physical.
+You can surf as long as there are at least a few decent waves.
+Surfing can bring us the most important benefits, both mental and physical.
 These benefits are likely to be even greater than you thought.

 Many people who have never sailed may think that surfing is a passive activity.
 Surfers can often be seen surfing the wave’s crest from their boards, so it is easy to believe that very little effort is required.
 Surfing is a constant effort.
 You have to paddle against currents to pass the wave barrier.
 Let’s not forget about the efforts to catch a wave.